What Type of Sedation Can I Get for Wisdom Teeth Extraction?

 Wisdom tooth extraction for an impacted tooth is most likely performed as an outpatient procedure and is sometimes done at a specialist surgery office or hospital.
 After your surgery, you will be able to go home the same day.
 However, you won’t be able to drive or operate heavy machinery and you will likely need a week off work and usual manual tasks so that you can recover.

-- Avoid eating anything for eight hours before your surgery
+- Avoid eating anything for six hours before your surgery

 - Arrive slightly early for your appointment so that everything runs on time.